%20-%201000x1000%20px-02.webp)

 If markers are elevated, we guide you through next steps—whether that's repeat testing, imaging studies, specialist consultation, or continued monitoring—ensuring concerning findings receive appropriate follow-up rather than causing unnecessary anxiety or being ignored dangerously.

-At AED 479, this comprehensive screening delivers peace of mind for those with normal results and potentially lifesaving early detection for those with occult malignancies.
+This comprehensive screening delivers peace of mind for those with normal results and potentially lifesaving early detection for those with occult malignancies.
 Cancer detected early through marker screening offers dramatically better treatment outcomes and survival rates than cancer diagnosed after symptoms develop.

 This isn't about creating health anxiety—it's about intelligent surveillance enabling intervention when treatment works best.
 Men with risk factors benefit substantially from periodic marker monitoring, establishing baselines and detecting changes requiring investigation.